 Segovia is undoubtedly one of the most stunning cities in Spain.
 Perched on a rocky hilltop, this walled city soars high above desert-like plains in the historic region of Castile and León.
 Despite being located on an isolated hill, Segovia is surprisingly easy to get to.

-A UNESCO World Heritage Site, Segovia is famed for its historic buildings, which include an ancient Roman aqueduct, a Disney-like castle and an impressive Gothic cathedral.
+Segovia is known for its historic buildings, which include an ancient Roman aqueduct, a Disney-like castle and an impressive Gothic cathedral.
 The city’s old town is quite compact, making it possible for visitors to see the main attractions in just one day.

-1. Wander around the picturesque Plaza Mayor and Plaza de Medina del Campo
+1. Wander around Plaza Mayor and Plaza de Medina del Campo

 You can easily explore Segovia’s main attractions without spending any money.
-If you’re a curious wanderer, start by talking a walk through the winding lanes of the old town, venturing into deserted side streets and the creepy church of San Martin.
+If you’re a curious wanderer, start by talking a walk through the winding lanes of the old town.
+Check out the beautiful side streets and venture into the creepy church of San Martin.
 Make sure to stop in Plaza de Medina del Campo to admire the Plateresque facades of the buildings around the square.

 Plaza Mayor, the city’s main square, is a great place for absorbing the local atmosphere.
 Lined by cafes and bars, Plaza Mayor is a hive of activity by day and night.